On the Nash Stability in the Hedonic Coalition Formation Games: Abstract

 \section{Abstract}

 This paper studies \textit{the Nash stability} in hedonic coalition formation games.
 We address the following issue: for a general problem formulation, is there any utility allocation method ensuring a Nash-stable partition?
-We propose the definition of \textit{the Nash-stable core} and we analyze the conditions for having a non-empty Nash-stable core.
-More precisely, we prove that using relaxed efficiency in utility sharing allows to ensure a non empty Nash-stable core.
-Then, a decentralized algorithm called \textit{Nash stability establisher} is proposed for finding the Nash stability in a game whenever at least one exists.
-The problem of finding the Nash stability is formulated as a non-cooperative game.
-In the proposed approach, during each round, each player determines its strategy in its turn according to a \textit{random round-robin scheduler}.
-We prove that the algorithm converges to an equilibrium if it exists, which is the indicator of the Nash stability.
+We propose the definition of \textit{the Nash-stable core}.
+We study the conditions for having a non-empty Nash-stable core.
+More precisely, we show how relaxed efficiency in utility sharing method allows to ensure a non-empty Nash-stable core.